-How mobile gaming apps can block users playing outside of licensed jurisdictions
+How to block users playing outside of licensed jurisdictions

 Online gambling is regulated, limiting individual betting to specific locations.
 Some users try to spoof their location to circumvent geolocation restrictions, creating challenges for gaming companies to stay in compliance.